taleldayekh/talel.io-backend/README.md

 ## Infrastructure Diagram

 ```
-╭─── AWS ECR ───╮             ╭─── AWS ECS ───╮
+╭── GitHub ──╮         ╭─── AWS ECR ───╮         ╭─── AWS ECS ───╮
-│ Server Images │ ──────────► │ ╭───────────╮ │
+│            │ ──────► │ Server Images │ ──────► │ ╭───────────╮ │         ╭──────────────╮
-╰───────────────╯             │ │           │ │
+│     CD     │         ╰───────────────╯         │ │           │ │         │              │
-                              │ │    EC2    │ │
+│  Pipeline  │                                   │ │    EC2    │ │ ──────► │ www.talel.io │
-╭─── AWS ECR ───╮             │ │           │ │
+│            │         ╭─── AWS ECR ───╮         │ │           │ │         │              │
-│ Client Images │ ──────────► │ ╰───────────╯ │
+│            │ ──────► │ Client Images │ ──────► │ ╰───────────╯ │         ╰──────────────╯
-╰───────────────╯             ╰───────────────╯
+╰────────────╯         ╰───────────────╯         ╰───────────────╯
 ```

 ## AWS ECR (Elastic Container Registry)

-The Docker image artifacts representing the application backend and frontend are hosted with [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/).
-Each image has a separate registry which holds all versions of a given image.
+The Docker image artifacts which represents the application backend and frontend are hosted with [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/).

+Each image has its separate repository containing all versions of a given image.
+The lifecycle policy for the repositories is however set to only keep the latest version of an image.

 ## AWS ECS (Elastic Container Service)

-[Amazon Elastic Container Service](https://aws.amazon.com/ecs/) orchestration platform manages and deploys the Docker containers by pulling the latest images from the ECR.
+[Amazon Elastic Container Service](https://aws.amazon.com/ecs/) orchestration platform manages and deploys Docker containers based on the images from the ECR.

-The ECS cluster, which groups hardware resources, currently consists of one [t2.micro EC2](https://aws.amazon.com/ec2/instance-types/t2/) instance.
-Both the backend and frontend containers run on this EC2 instance and their respective life cycles are controlled within the ECS through tasks and services.
+The _*talelio*_ ECS cluster (grouping of hardware resources) currently consists of one provisioned [t2.micro EC2](https://aws.amazon.com/ec2/instance-types/t2/) instance.
+Both the backend and frontend containers run on this EC2 instance.

-## Configurations

-### Tasks
+### Configurations

-- talelio-backend-task